prb28/vscode-amiga-assembly/README.md

 ![Simple calculator command](images/calculator.gif)

 ### Color editor
-- Visualisation of the color set to a register and visual edition
+- Visualization of the color set to a register and visual edition

 ![Evaluation in realtime](images/coloredit.gif)